Frequently Asked Questions

 YWP staff review every post on the site, more than 10,000 each year!
 We celebrate every writer and artist who bravely shares their creations with the world – original, honest, powerful voices that inspire us every day.
 We highlight YWP writing and visual art here:

-• The Daily Read and Gallery: Three pieces of writing and three pieces of art featured on the homepage of the YWP website every day.
+• The Daily Read and Gallery: Three pieces of writing and three pieces of art featured on the homepage of the YWP website.

 • The Voice: Our monthly digital magazine on the homepage, showcasing the outstanding writing and art posted to YWP every month.
 Past issues of The Voice from January 2020-July 2023 can be accessed by linking from the site to the YWP archive.

-• Anthology: A beautiful, printed book of the best writing and visual art submitted to the site each year.
+• Anthology: A beautiful, annual book of the best writing and visual art submitted to the site each year.

 • Media Partners: In Vermont, we publish weekly on VTDigger.org, and monthly during the school year in the Barre-Montpelier Times Argus and Rutland Herald.